Bruhath10/Physical-Design-with-OpenLANE/README.md

-# Physical-Design-with-OpenLANE
+# Advanced-Physical-Design-with-OpenLANE
-Physical Design using OpenLANE / Sky130
+Physical Design using OpenLANE / Sky130 by The VSD corp. done on a cloud-based platform known as VSD-IAT, a user-friendly platform to learn and implement the essential skills in physical design using open-source EDA tools.

 ## Contents
 - 1. Introduction